 The infill Southern California industrial real estate sector continues to exhibit strong long-term fundamentals.
 These high-barrier infill markets are characterized by a relative scarcity of highly functional product, coupled with the limited ability to introduce new supply due to high land and redevelopment costs and a dearth of developable land in markets experiencing a net reduction in supply as, over time, more industrial property is converted to non-industrial uses than can be delivered.
-Meanwhile, despite the post-pandemic normalization of demand, underlying tenant demand within our infill target markets continues to be healthy, which is illustrated by strong renewal leasing activity, a dynamic regional economy, continued ecommerce activity and delivery volumes, as well as further compression of delivery time-frames to consumers and to businesses, increasing the significance of last-mile facilities for timely fulfillment.
-While we believe that our infill Southern California industrial property markets have demonstrated a high degree of resiliency related to occupancy and rental rates in the context of key market drivers over the last several years, we expect some ongoing volatility within our markets through the near term, principally driven by continued inflation and heightened uncertainty in the interest rate environment exacerbated by the current global geopolitical unrest.
-Market rent growth has normalized and decreased in the quarter in our infill Southern California markets, after increasing by approximately 80%, on average, through the pandemic.
+Furthermore, despite some recent moderation, tenant demand within our infill target markets continues to be healthy, illustrated by strong leasing fundamentals as well as the dynamic Southern California regional economy which continues to exhibit growth in consumer spending with approximately \$26 billion of incremental spending forecasted for 2024, according to Oxford Economics.
+While we believe that our infill Southern California industrial property markets have demonstrated a relatively high degree of resiliency related to occupancy and rental rates in the context of key market drivers over the last several years, we expect some ongoing volatility within our markets through the near term, principally driven by general macroeconomic and political uncertainty including an uncertain interest rate environment and global geopolitical unrest.
+Market rent growth continues to normalize, with rents decreasing in the current quarter within our infill Southern California markets, after increasing by approximately 80%, on average, through the pandemic.
+Also, during the quarter, California Governor Gavin Newsom signed Assembly Bill 98 ("AB 98"), which enacts statewide industrial development standards effective as of January 1, 2026.
+As is the case with local zoning requirements, the development standards of AB 98 will be considered in our investment decisions and construction projects.
+AB 98's highest development standards focus on the development of larger buildings of 250,000 square feet or more where rezoning is required, and ther

-Tenant demand remains healthy within our portfolio, which is strategically located within prime infill Southern California industrial markets.
-The quality and intensity of tenant demand through the second quarter of 2024 is demonstrated through the Company's strong leasing spreads and volume and retention rate (see "-Leasing Activity and Rental Rates" below).
+The quality and intensity of tenant demand through the third quarter of 2024 is demonstrated through the Company's strong leasing spreads, as well as its leasing volume and retention rate (see "-Leasing Activity and Rental Rates" below).
 This tenant demand has been driven by a wide range of sectors, from consumer products, healthcare and medical products to aerospace, food and beverage, construction and logistics, among other sectors.
 We also continue to observe a notable volume of ecommerce-oriented tenants securing space within our infill property locations driven in part by delivery demand associated with last-mile distribution and local omnichannel retail fulfillment which are driving discernible shifts in inventory-handling strategies among retailers and distributors.
 Our portfolio, which we believe represents prime locations with superior functionality within the largest last-mile logistics distribution market in the nation, is well-positioned to continue to serve our existing diverse tenant base and attract incremental ecommerce-oriented and traditional distribution demand over the long-term.